The ultimate guide to mobile

 Composition tips & tricks for mobile

 “Let’s take our editorial about Charles and Ray Eames as an example.
 In the desktop, headlines appear in a very big font with animation applied.
 In the mobile version, I left the headline large but rotated, so that it spanned the whole screen, stretching past the bottom edge.
 That’s a very simple stunt, yet catchy.
-When you see only part of the headline, you intuitively begin scrolling down to see the rest of it”, Stas adds.
+When you see only part of the headline, you intuitively begin scrolling down to see the rest of it”, Aki adds.
 The same trick is used in his editorials iPencil and Shrtcts.

 Beating cliches is always a good idea.
 In mobile, text and images are traditionally placed in one column — but there’s nothing preventing you from using more.
 Take for instance Readymag Stories’ installment about Anton Ioukhnovets.